FrancoRosa/bt-pumps/readme.md

-# board game
+# bt pumps controller

 > Programming game with real objects

-This repo contains the required software to a control a rover from a board by using a bluetooth bridge
+This repo contains the required software to a control relays from the schedules stored on eeprom

 ## Dependencies